 Tips:

-1. The perfect ratio of rice to water is 1 to 1.
+- The perfect ratio of rice to water is 1:1.
 And, 1 cup of uncooked rice will yield about 3 cups of steamed rice.

-2. How do you make all the rice separated while stir-frying?
-The trick is to use overnight steamed rice, so there is less moisture to it.
-If you had to make it on the same day, allow it to become cooler before stir-frying it.
+- How do you make all the rice separate while stir-frying?
+The trick is to use overnight steamed rice, so there is less moisture in it.
+If you had to make it on the same day, allow it to cool before stir-frying it.

 Instructions